epicblockchain/epic-dashboard-deprecated/README.md

 # How to Get Started
 Please read COPYING and EULA before proceeding
 ## Getting started from a binary
 Download the appropriate zip file for the OS you would like to run the program on.
-Be sure to check the checksums match
+Be sure to check that the checksums match.
+The releases can be found on the right by clicking the version number.
 ## Getting started from source
 Clone this repo
 ```